flounderpinto/builder-docker/README.md

         run: make docker_tag TAG="${{github.ref_name}}"
         if: ${{ github.ref_type == 'tag' }}
 ```

-## Issues/Shortcomings
-1. The Docker image is hard-coded to a specific version of Docker.
-Typically the entire product/project tracks a single version, so odds are that the version currently specified in this project is not going to map.
-Need to figure out the best way around that and provide examples.
-	2. Maybe pull Docker out of the builder-docker image.
-Then end-user creates a custom image `FROM flounderpinto/builder-docker:version` , and then installs their desired version.
-In this scenario end-user could also specify DOCKER_REGISTRY value so that all users are pushing to same registry.

 ## License
 Distributed under the MIT License.
 See `LICENSE.txt` for more information.